SA Councillor Profiles

 Branch: Flinders Ranges

 Background: Sonya is from Adelaide and has been in the Flinders Ranges area for about 22 years.
 Her first job took her to this wonderful area where she met her husband Philip who is 6th generation pastoralist on Merna Mora Station in the Flinders Ranges.
-They have two children, Jessica and Lachlan, doing school through School of the Air Port Augusta.
+They have two children, Jessica and Lachlan, doing school through School of the Air, Port Augusta.

-With no prior experience in distance education before, Sonya think it’s a wonderful thing to teach and watch what your children learn day to day.
+With no prior experience in distance education before, Sonya thinks it’s a wonderful thing to teach and watch what your children learn day to day.
 The battles families go through every day with bad days in the classroom and internet connections not working, is amazing and they all get through it.Sonya was elected to State Council in 2013.

-Portfolio: Early Childhood Education
+Portfolio: Early Childhood Education, Tertiary Education

 Background: Kirsty grew up on a property north of Port Augusta.
 She completed her early years of schooling through distance education before attending boarding school in Adelaide.
 Kirsty completed a Bachelor of Education at the University of South Australia.